lindaiiako/CTTS-SpeechCraft/README.md

     Remember to change the path of LLM ckpt at "`base_model_name_or_path`" in `./llama-ft/finetuned-llama/adapter_config.json`.

-### Labeling with the Automatic Annotation Pipeline
+### Step 1 : Labeling with the Automatic Annotation Pipeline

 1. Get the scp file with raw scores for the audio corpus.